mrumyantsev/go-errlib/README.md

 This library is made for convenient error wrapping.

-Its `Wrap` function wraps the error with other errors or strings and returns an error that is unwrappable by `errors.Unwrap()` function, and also comparable with `errors.Is()` and `errors.As()` functions.
+Its `Wrap()` function wraps an error with other errors or strings and returns an error that is unwrappable by `errors.Unwrap()` function, and also comparable with `errors.Is()` and `errors.As()` functions.